Surviving the First Month of Breastfeeding: 8 Rules for Every New Mom

 Aim for a Good Latch:

 As having a good, deep latch is the key to successful breastfeeding, take enough time to learn how to get your newborn properly latched on to your breast.
 Be willing to try different breastfeeding positions to make sure your little one will get enough milk.
-Also, consider using a nursing pillow to get a better, healthy latch during breastfeeding.
+Also, consider using a feeding pillow to get a better, healthy latch during breastfeeding.

 Avoid Pacifiers and Bottles: